ibelkebir/GV-data-visualization/README.md

 <!-- How will user interact with your visualization? -->

-Users can choose the type of frequency they want to depict the choropleth by such as if it represent frequency of incidents, injuries, or deaths.
+Users can choose the type of frequency they want to depict the choropleth by such as if it represent frequency of incidents, injuries, or deaths with buttons or a dropdown menu.

 Upon hovering over each state the user will be presented statistics of gun violence from that state.